unicolet/mappu/README.md

 #Demo App

 Check out a demo app project here [http://www.github.com/jslewis/sctable-demo](http://www.github.com/jslewis/sctable-demo).
-And a build of it you can play with here [http://jslewis.github.com/sctable-demo](http://jslewis.github.com/sctable-demo).
+And a build you can play with here [http://sctable-demo.strobeapp.com](http://sctable-demo.strobeapp.com).

 #How to Use